octopusnz/aoc-2020/README.md

 6. Take the opportunity to learn maths and algorithms from the problems.
 For example if, we need to sort an array, implement several different sorts and learn the differences.

-7. Have fun and learn more C.
+7. Have fun and learn more C!

 ## Development Environment